shenshifo/website/content/home/about.md

 ---

 Hi, I am a Ph.D. candidate in Accounting at Michigan State University and on the 2017-2018 accounting job market.
-I will be at the 2017 Accounting PhD Rookie Recruiting and Research Camp for interview.
+I will be at the 2017 Accounting Ph.D.
+Rookie Recruiting and Research Camp for interviews.